Permissionless-Software-Foundation/specifications/ps001-media-sharing.md

 This protocol specification describes the requirements for signaling to a Bitcoin Cash address that another address has sent it a message and how to retrieve the message.

 ### 2.1 Payload Information
 The OP_RETURN of a Bitcoin Cash transaction is used to point to the message payload, and to indicate if that content is stored on-chain or off-chain.
 This data extends the [Memo Protocol](https://memo.cash/protocol), by using the `0x6dd2` prefix to signal a UTF-8 encoded (aka 'clear text') message using the memo protocol.
+(See [Appendix 2](#appendix-2) for more information.)

 The message follows this pattern: